tamarabuilds/static_node_and_express_portfolio_site/README.md

   * For any other status code, the 'error.pug' template is rendered.
 * Structure, style and CSS were updated:
   * Updated font to Lexend to improve readability.
 Learn more: https://www.lexend.com/
-  * Favicon update to a little star.
+  * A custom logo favicon update to a little star.
-  * Background for sidebar updated.
+  * Background color for the sidebar was updated.
-  * All image and button borders are a little round.
+  * All image and button borders are rounded off.

 ## Contributing